-When preparing the funding application, you are requested to read and observe all provisions (including the call guideline, guideline for the funding instrument) relevant to the project in order to avoid subsequent corrections and cutbacks.
-Use of the FFG's eCall system is obligatory.
-The eCall Tutorial will assist you in completing the application (https://ecall.ffg.at/Cockpit/Tutorial-Hilfe).
-The Tutorial also contains all information you need to create user rights and to optimise your access to the eCall system.
+Before preparing the funding application, you are requested to read and observe all provisions relevant to the project in order to avoid subsequent corrections and cutbacks.
+Use of the FFG templates is obligatory.
 We ask you to complete the cost plan and to specify all the individual cost items as clearly as possible.

-The reviewers, jury and advisory board must assess the reasonableness of the costs in relation to the planned activities and results.
+The reviewers, jury and advisory board must assess the adequacy of the costs in relation to the planned activities and results.
 Your project will therefore be in competition with other projects in this respect.
 Please note that the value/quantity structure may change in the course of the approval process.